Season Eight of “I’m glad you interrupted”

 Taking enough rest to live and work in integrity.
 Show myself fully when I’m in a position of less structural power.

-Financial support goes to : giving people money so I can have a roof over my head, food on the table, bus tickets, small gifts for people in need and for my loved ones, and an occasional treat for myself.
+Financial support goes to : giving people money so I and my family can have a roof over our head, food on the table, bus tickets, small gifts for people in need and for my loved ones, and an occasional treat for myself.
 I’m moving more towards a world where money is not an obstacle to what we truly need and what we truly want to give.
 So I also accept support in more physical ways, if there’s something you have to give that you don’t need any longer.
-More about this in my Giving-and-Receiving-Profile.

-Inspired by the work of: The Buddha, Miki Kashtan, Martin Luther King, Gandhi, the people I meet every day, Theravada Buddhist monks 🙂
+Inspired by the work of: The women in my life, the Buddha, Miki Kashtan, Martin Luther King, Gandhi, the people I meet every day, Theravada Buddhist monks 🙂

-One thing not a lot of people know about you: I dropped out of law school when I was 20.
+One thing not a lot of people know about you: Almost everyday I find hate within myself.

 What is the intention of this course?